HEROMORA/La-Restaurante/README.md

 He is also allowed to see the total income of the restaurant today.

-The Manager is also **the only one allowed to navigate to the employee signup page** where he will be allowed to register his new employees and select their roles by clicking on the employee sign up button
+The Manager is also **the only one allowed to navigate to the employee sign up page** where he will be allowed to register his new employees and select their roles by clicking on the employee sign up button